rkp8/SmartGymsScheduleManager/README.md

 `trainer` -  Creates a working plan, add breaks to that working plan and change the classes they teach.

-`member regular` -  Books new appointments and manage them.
+`member regular` -  Books new appointments and manages them.
 Sees only classes which target regular members.

 `member premium` - Same as regular member except can only see classes which target premium members.